nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `deleteDeck INDEX`
 - `INDEX` is the index of the deck in the deck list.
-- The card's index can be found in the displayed card list.
+- The deck's index can be found in the displayed deck list.

 <div markdown="span" class="alert alert-warning">

 :exclamation: **Caution:** <br>
+- Be careful, a deck (and cards within the deck) once deleted cannot be retrieved!
 - Make sure that the index you are providing is valid!
 For example, `deleteDeck -1` will result in an error message on the result display as -1 is an invalid index.
-- Be careful, a deck (and cards within the deck) once deleted cannot be retrieved!

 </div>